PeacePeters/Predictive-Analytics-for-Business/catalog-demand-prediction/README.md

 * Building a model using last year mail-order catalog business data to predict the expected sales amount.
 * Next is calculating the potential revenue of each new customer by multiplying the predicted sale amount with the probability that the customer will respond to the catalog and make a purchase.
 * Finally, multiplying the aggregate by gross margin and then deducting the catalog printing cost for all customers to obtained the expected profit.

+### Data Understanding

+For our analysis, we have been provided with clean data which has all the required information required to the prediction.
+There two datasets:
+1. p1-customers.xlsx - contains data on about 2,300 customers and it is used to build the model
+2. p1-mailinglist.xlsx - contains data on 250 new customers that we need to predict sales.
+We use this dataset to estimate how much revenue the company can expect if they send out the catalog.

+Additional information provided are:
+▫ Thecostsofprintinganddistributingis$6.50percatalog.
+▫ Theaveragegrossmargin(price-cost)onallproductssoldthroughthecatalogis50%.